 Heart disease can cause a variety of health problems in dogs, but some complications are more severe than others.
 Congestive heart failure (CHF) is a severe heart condition that can affect dogs, cats, and humans, occurring in some cases of advanced heart disease.
 Like other types of heart failure, CHF can cause symptoms like difficulty breathing, coughing, panting, loss of appetite, distended abdomen, and pale or blue gums.
 This is due to the heart pumping blood improperly to the body, which results in blood congestion and swelling within the organs; typically affecting the lungs.
 About 80 percent of CHF cases in dogs are caused by mitral valve insufficiency (MVI), which is most common in small breeds.
 Prompt treatment is necessary to relieve discomfort, ease breathing, and prevent death.

-What is Congestive Heart Failure in Dogs?
+What Is Congestive Heart Failure?

-Left-Sided Congestive Heart Failure
+Types of Congestive Heart Failure in Dogs

+Dogs with left-sided congestive heart failure may even collapse due to obstructed blood flow, as this causes low blood pressure, slowed heart rate, and decreased oxygen supply to the brain.
 Conditions like dilated cardiomyopathy, hypertrophic cardiomyopathy, mitral valve disease, and several congenital defects affect the left side of the heart and can lead to left-sided CHF.

-Right-Sided Congestive Heart Failure
+Causes of Congestive Heart Failure

-Diagnosis and Treatment of Congestive Heart Failure in Dogs
+Diagnosing Congestive Heart Failure in Dogs

 Heart disease may be discovered after a routine examination reveals a heart murmur.
 Although most dogs in congestive heart failure will show some signs of illness, early disease may not be apparent until the veterinarian listens to the heart.